-The Recreation and Wellness Department promotes the education and development of students through academic success and physical and emotional well-being.
-Recreation focuses on intramurals and other physical activities held on and off campus.
-Wellness focuses on the overall well-being of students through programming and use of the on-campus gym.
+The Wellness Departmentvii promotes the education and development of students through academic success and physical and emotional well-being.
+Wellness focuses on the overall well-being of students through appropriate programming and use of the on-campus gym.

 Office of Student Resources